Useful Links

 Gr8fires makes Thorma Zaragoza black smoke exempt wood burning stove (5KW output).

-Wild stoves make a Henry stove (5 kilowatt output)
+Wild stoves make a Henry stove (5 kilowatt output).

 Eco2022stoves make a Buddy stubby stove (5KW output).